Medication Search: Advagraf

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Do not take this medication if you are allergic to tacrolimus or any ingredients of the medication.
+- are allergic to tacrolimus or any ingredients of the medication

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.